SimmeringRook/simmeringrook.github.io/courses/PH403/Winter/WorkingDraft.md

 ### Translate to Python

 The next step is to represent the two equations in Python.
-Given the relative simplicity of Equations $\ref{ShellDistance}$ and $\ref{ShellTime}$, they naturally lend themselves to being represented as Python functions:

 ``` python
 def dr_shell(r, M, dr):